NordineOub/Database_With_PL-SQL/README.md

-# Creation of a Databse with PL/SQL Procedures and functions
+# Creation of a Database with PL/SQL Procedures and functions

 This project is an example of using events and triggers in PL/SQL.
 This project creates a network of theater companies, their ticket and show management.
 The situation is explained with this E/A Class diagram :